Knowing how to get rid of ants naturally is easier than it sounds! You’ll learn how to make homemade ant bait

 (Have pets or kids who might get into this powdery mixture?
 Try this instead: mix one cup warm water with ½ cup sugar and 3 tablespoons borax.
 Soak it up with cotton balls and place them in shallow dishes near ant trails.)

 Resist the urge to kill all the ants you see.
 They will carry the bait back to the nest, unable to differentiate between the borax and sugar, and the borax particles will eventually kill the entire colony.
-The more ants that are allowed to find the bait and carry it back, the faster the colony will die off.
+The more homemade ant bait carried back to the colony, the fewer ants you will have.

 Spray vinegar near baseboards, in any cracks, and on countertops where they may be traveling.
-You can allow vinegar to dry on surfaces or wipe with a clean cloth – this eliminates their chemical trail and will deter some of the stragglers.
+You can allow the vinegar to dry on surfaces or wipe with a clean cloth – this eliminates their chemical trail and will deter some of the stragglers.
 Repeat several times a day. (find white vinegar here)

 Practicing good sanitation practices is one of the best ways to make your home less attractive to ants.
 Keep spills, crumbs, and garbage cleaned up in the kitchen.
-Make sure all food – especially anything sweet – is stored in tightly sealed containers or zip-top bags.
+Be sure to store all food – especially sweets – in tightly sealed containers or zip-top bags.
 They will get into things like jars of honey that have drips on the side or around the lid, so sealing the jar in a zip-top bag will protect it.